THE LAMAR YORK PRIZES FOR FICTION AND NONFICTION

 Entries must be

 judged anonymously.
-Please include a cover letter with the
+Please include a cover letter in the

 entry’s title and entrant’s name, address, and phone number.

-Remove identifying information from the submission.
-We would
+Remove identifying information from the file attachment.
+We

-greatly appreciate a note letting us know how you heard about
+would appreciate a note letting us know how you

 we ask to be notified immediately upon acceptance elsewhere (email@example.com).